On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

 Obvious examples of arrangements that were not covered by Deligne's theorem are the simplicial arrangements of pseudolines.
 A simplicial arrangement of pseudolines in $\R P^2$ consists of a finite family of simple closed curves such that every two curves have precisely one point in common and every $2$-face is isomorphic to a triangle.
-By applying the coning process we get an arrangement of (non-stretchable) pseudoplanes in $\R^3$ whose face poset correspond to a rank $3$ non-realizable oriented matroid.
+By applying the coning process we get an arrangement of (non-stretchable) pseudoplanes in $\R^3$ whose face poset corresponds to a rank $3$ non-realizable oriented matroid.
 The Salvetti complex associated to such oriented matroids is a $K(\pi, 1)$ space.
-In fact there are at least seven infinite families of non-stretchable simplicial arrangement of pseudolines are known, see \cite[Chapter 3]{grunbaum67} for details and examples of such arrangements.
+In fact at least seven infinite families of non-stretchable simplicial arrangements of pseudolines are known, see \cite[Chapter 3]{grunbaum67} for details and examples.